-Mr. Szteborowski also asked his drivers to submit pay sheets which were separate from the original ones detailing accurate records.
+The owner, Mr. Dariusz Szteborowski, asked his drivers to submit pay sheets which were separate from the original ones detailing accurate records.
 According to reports, he then proceeded to destroy the original documentation detailing the correct number of hours.

 The FMCSA played a pivotal role in the man’s arrest as they carried out the bulk of the investigation.
-The body is tasked with the responsibility of ensuring that road trucking rules are followed to avert accidents.
+The body is tasked with the responsibility of ensuring that the federal laws which apply to commercial transportation companies are followed in order to avert preventable accidents.

 Truck accidents are serious.

 Road accidents involving trucks are some of the most common and fatal types of automobile accidents on American roads today.
 Most of the time, the driver and passengers of a sedan or smaller car involved in a collision with a truck have near zero chances of escaping serious injuries and even wrongful death due to the high impact nature of these auto accidents.

 Driver fatigue is the main cause of trucking accidents.

 Driver fatigue is one of the main causes of 18-wheeler accidents.
 By pushing their drivers to the limits, transportation company managers are always looking to squeeze in an extra hour to boost profits.
 However, due to the long distance nature of these trucking journeys, most drivers simply can’t take the pressure and thus have diminished attention due to fatigue on the road.
 Driver fatigue leads to drowsiness which in turns makes it harder for truck drivers to concentrate, making accidents more likely to happen.

 Get legal help today!